How to Hire Full Stack Developers: What You Need to Know

 What Does a Full-Stack Developer Do?

-The day-to-day responsibilities expected from a full-stack developer will vary depending on the project and experience of the developer.
+The day-to-day responsibilities expected from a full-stack developer will vary depending on the project and the experience of the developer.
 However, looking at job postings for full-stack developers, you’ll notice that many positions share some core responsibilities.
 These include:

 • Creation of front-end and back-end architecture